 Koh Tao Island Guide

-Koh Tao is an amazing place to enjoy your holiday and you all should be totally fine if you don’t do anything stupid!
-Almost everyone that leaves the island is not yet ready to leave and sails away with mixed feelings: happy to have experienced this little paradise, but sad they have to go already!
+Koh Tao is an amazing place to enjoy your holiday and you should be totally fine!
+Almost every tourist that visits Koh Tao is not yet ready to leave at the end of their trip and sails away with mixed feelings: happy to have experienced this little paradise, but sad they have to go already!

 Need any advice on where to stay in Koh Tao then let me help you book a place on the right side of the island.
 Adventurous and want to hike to the best viewpoints?
 Or want to know the best hidden bays or a secret sunrise spot?
 Click here to read about the best things to do in Koh Tao.
 About to rent a motorbike?
 Let me tell you where you can book one with insurance, so you wont get scammed.